 Meatballs are a hot commodity in New York, inspiring devotees to seek out the perfect version.
 From the traditional to the avant-garde, meatballs satisfy the appetite and the soul, providing a comforting dose of homeyness.
+At Red Rooster, Helga's Meatballs are a favorite on the menu.
+Helga's Meatballs are based on my grandmother's original recipe.

 Meatballs were one of the first things I learned to make, and a staple of my childhood.
 Served with traditional Swedish accompaniments-mashed potatoes, lingonberry jam, and pickled cucumbers-the plump meatballs make a filling, delicious dinner.
 If you can't make it to Red Rooster, make these Swedish meatballs at home.